entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 2) Broaden the MFE authorization check to look for a named role on any client.

-   This could result in overlap with other clients, but this is the most flexible option when using appropriately named roles (e.g. prefixed by feature, e.g. `conference-admin`).
-It can be achieved via a helper function, e.g. in `api/helpers.js`, and results in a simpler role check:
+   This could result in overlap with other clients, but this is the most flexible option when using appropriately named roles (e.g. with a bundle or feature prefix like `conference-` in `conference-admin`).
+It can be achieved via a helper function, e.g. `api/helpers.js`, and results in a simpler role check:
 ```
 // Add helper function
 // Check if the authenticated user has the clientRole for any Keycloak clients